 This little girl in the middle was born sensitive and strong and confident.
 She grew up in a good solid home with a family who loved her and cared for her well.
 She attended Denver Public Schools.

 This little girl was known for being sweet, quiet and shy, but also curious and adventurous and tough, preferring to hang with the boys playing what they were playing.
 She was called a “tomboy”.
 She loved to read and write, roller skate, play tennis, soccer, and swim.

 She left home at 18 to pursue an undergraduate degree in journalism from University of Colorado Boulder.
 She became insecure about her writing abilities and study abilities and switched her major to match her subject matter interests.
 She focused on studying history and eventually determined to also become a school teacher.
 She focused on tennis while working at Boulder Country Club throughout college and quietly still aspired to attend law school in order to work in civil rights, which she eventually did.
-She was a natural born peace maker.
+She was really a natural born peace maker.